asam-ev/qc-framework/INSTALL.md

 - GCC 7.5 or newer compiler under Linux or Visual Studio 16 2019 or newer compiler under Windows
 - CMake 3.16 or newer
-- Python 3.10 or newer
+- Python 3.10 or newer (otherwise, Conda can be used to install Python 3.10 or newer)

 ## 3rd Party Dependencies for C++ Components